jaypathar/node/_GraphQL/README.md

 GraphQL is an open source server-side technology which was developed by Facebook to optimize RESTful API calls.
-It is an execution engine and a data query language
+It is an execution engine and a data query language.

-### Why GraphQL
+### Why GraphQL ?

 GraphQL queries always return predictable results.
 Applications using GraphQL are fast and stable.
 Unlike Restful services, these applications can restrict data that should be fetched from the server.